fieldtrip/website/development/realtime/scratchpad.md

 representations.
 Experimental settings that require this should use two buffers for the raw data and a single piece of real-time analysis software that reads from both and integrates the two (if desired).
-Writing two modalities into one buffer representation (e.g. fMRI and simultaneous EEG) is not supported.
+Writing two modalities into one buffer representation (e.g., fMRI and simultaneous EEG) is not supported.
 In general it is unlikely that the two modalities have the same sampling rate and are synchronized.